4DGB/4DGBWorkflow/doc/readme_csv2arrays.md

 csv2arrays --workflow workplace/directory/workflow.yaml --destination some/results/directory
 ```

-The ```workflow.yaml``` file must contain the following clause, defining how the track data is to be converted into array files:
+The ```workflow.yaml``` file must contain the following clause, defining how the track data is to be converted into array files.
+Note that the tracks must have a ```file``` field, but that can be overridden on an array-by-array basis if the track has its own ```file``` field (see the third track example).
+This allows data from different files to be integrated into a single track.

 ```
 tracks: